Ariel School UFO incident: Coverage

-That November Harvard University professor of psychiatry John Mack visited the Ariel school to interview witnesses.
-Throughout the 1990s Mack had investigated UFO sightings and had a particular interest in the alien abduction phenomenon.
-In May 1994 the Dean of Harvard Medical School, Daniel C. Tosteson, appointed a committee of peers to confidentially review Mack's clinical care and clinical investigation of the people who had shared their alien encounters with him (some of their cases were written of in Mack's 1994 book Abduction).
-The issue was that Mack had communicated to these people that their experience may have been real.
-After fourteen months, Harvard issued a statement stating that the Dean had "reaffirmed Dr. Mack's academic freedom to study what he wishes and to state his opinions without impediment."
+That November, Harvard University professor of psychiatry John Mack visited the Ariel school to interview witnesses.
+Throughout the 1990s, Mack had investigated UFO sightings and the alien abduction phenomenon.

-According to the interviews of Hind, Leach and Mack, 62 children between the ages of six and twelve claimed to have seen at least one UFO.
-Dozens more children who were present stated they had not seen any UFO or anything unusual.
-The basic details of the sightings were quite consistent although not all the details were.
+According to the interviews of Hind, Leach and Mack, 62 children between the ages of six and twelve said that they had seen at least one UFO.
 One or more silver objects, usually described as discs, appeared in the sky.
 They then floated down to a field of brush and small trees just outside school property.

 Between one and four creatures with big eyes and dressed all in black, exited a craft and approached the children.
-At this point many of the children ran but some, mostly older pupils, stayed and watched the approach.
-According to Mack's interviews the creature or creatures then telepathically communicated to the children an environmental message, before returning to the craft and flying away.
+At this point, many of the children ran but some, mostly older pupils, stayed and watched the approach.
+According to Mack's interviews, the creature or creatures then telepathically communicated to the children an environmental message, before returning to the craft and flying away.
 According to Dunning, this telepathic message aspect of the story was not included in Hind or Leach's reports, only Mack's, although Hind reported it later.

-In Mack's interviews one fifth-grader tells how he was warned "about something that's going to happen," and that "pollution mustn't be".
+In Mack's interviews, one fifth-grader tells how he was warned "about something that's going to happen," and that "pollution mustn't be".
 An eleven-year-old girl told Mack "I think they want people to know that we're actually making harm on this world and we mustn’t get too technologed [sic]."
 One child said that he was told that the world would end because they are not taking care of the planet.

 The children were adamant that they had not seen a plane.
 Hind noted that the different cultural background of the children gave rise to different interpretations of what they had seen and they did not all believe that they had seen extraterrestrials.
 She noted that some of the children thought the short little beings were tikoloshes, creatures of Shona and Ndebele folklore.